Towards Browser Controls to Protect Cookies from Malicious Extensions: On the Extent of Extension Threats

 \end{myitemize}

 Most modern browsers are implemented on top of a few open-source browsers.
-Chrome, Microsoft Edge, Opera, and Brave are all built on top of the Chromium browser \cite{chromium}.
+Chrome, Microsoft Edge, Opera, and Brave are all built on top of Chromium \cite{chromium}.
 As such, our extensions worked on all four browsers without modification.
 We also tested the extensions in the Firefox-based browsers: Firefox and Waterfox.
 The V2 extensions (\texttt{Cookies} and \texttt{WebRequest}) were directly transferable as Firefox also implements the \texttt{WebExtension} APIs \cite{Needham_2015} to support cross-browser extensions.
 When using V3, one change was required.
-Despite requiring that host permissions are defined in an extension's manifest, Firefox treats them as optional permissions for V3 extensions \cite{Santala_2022}.
+Despite defining the host permissions in each extension's manifest, Firefox treats them as optional permissions for V3 extensions \cite{Santala_2022}.
 Thus, after installation, the extension must prompt the user to re-accept its host permissions.
 Once granted, V3 extensions behaved as they did in Chromium.
 We believe that prompting the user does not pose a problem to the adversary, as they could (and likely would) imitate a legitimate service.
 Another caveat is that Firefox still supports the \texttt{WebRequestBlocking} permission for V3 extensions.
 Testing in Waterfox obtained the same results.